-Month: Monthly maintenance: (Date/initials)
+Month: fonth: Monthly maintenance: (Date/initials)

-Weekly
+Daily maintenance Weekly

-Mon (Date/ini tials) Tues (Date/init tials) Wed (Date/init tials) Thurs (Date/in itials) Fri (Date/initi als) maintenanc (Date/initials)
+Mon (Date/ini tials) Tues (Date/ini tials) Wed (Date/ini tials) Thurs (Date/in itials) Fri (Date/initials) maintenance (Date/initials)

+Г

+Г

 How are packaged instruments labelled?

 The packages need to be labelled in a way that allows you to connect it to the entry in the autoclave log (which records process verification), the packages that the instruments are in, and the client the instruments were used on (if any).
 This allows you to identify which instruments may need to be recalled or which clients might have been exposed if a biological indicator fails.